IanTayler/MinG/README.md

 STRUCTURE
 =========

-As of now there are two (sub)modules: MinG and MinG::S13.
+As of now there are three (sub)modules: MinG, MinG::S13 and MinG::From::Text.

 In MinG, you'll find the necessary classes and subroutines for creating descriptions of Minimalist Grammars.
 It's not of much use by itself unless you're planning to implement your own parser/etc. and want to save yourself the time of having to define classes and useful functions.

 In MinG::S13, you'll find Stabler's (2013) "Two models of minimalist, incremental syntactic analysis" parser.
 Currently, this parser analyses all possibilities, while Stabler's parser discards low-probability derivations.

+Finally, in MinG::From::Text you'll find a parser that creates MinG::Grammar-s out of text descriptions of MGs.

 More documentation can be found in HTML files inside the doc/ directory.